A running shoe for plantar fasciitis helps alleviate the pain and discomfort caused by this painful condition.

 7. New Balance Men’s 990v4

-If you’ve ever shopped for athletic shoes you know New Balance are not cheap.
-They manage to get away with their higher price point because of the overall quality of the materials they use and the engineering they employ.
+New Balance shoes are not cheap.
+But they get away with their higher price because the materials and engineering are first rate.
 The 990v4 effectively addresses most of the root causes of plantar fasciitis and makes an equally great shoe for walking or running.

 What we like: Once again New Balance takes home the design prize with their Men’s 990v4.
 But the shoe is more than just a pretty face.
-It seals your feet inside and guides them through every step, correcting mechanical issues like overpronation and supination.
-At the same time the blown rubber outsole drinks up the energy from shocks.
+It seals your feet inside and guides them through every step.
+At the same time, it corrects mechanical issues like overpronation and supination, while the blown rubber outsole drinks up the energy from shocks.

-Flaws: The leather and fabric in the upper look and feel great but have a negative effect on breathability.
+Flaws: The leather and fabric in the upper looks and feels great, but has a negative effect on breathability.

 8. Hoka Womens Bondi 6 Running Shoe

 If you’re going to go bulky, you might as well go all-in.
 And that’s exactly what the designers at Hoka decided to do.
-Rather than looking for ways to disguise their oversized outsoles they take pains to accentuate their almost comic book-like dimensions.
-Somehow, they actually manage to pull it off and the result is a unique shoe that also happens to be very effective.
+Rather than looking for ways to disguise their oversized outsoles, they took pains to accentuate their almost comic book-like dimensions.
+Somehow, they pulled it off.

 What we like: We can’t get enough of that thick shock-absorbing outsole.
 You also get the very real sensation that you’re foot is being guided through the running motion from heel to toe.
-And despite having a somewhat comical look about them they’re actually really well made and should stand the test of time.
+And despite having a somewhat comical look about them, they’re actually well-made and should stand the test of time.

 Flaws: These are some of the most cushioned shoes you’ll ever see.
 They’re also heavy.
 So don’t expect to tear up the track.